YvetteWoohoo/Master-Thesis/README.md

 # Master-Thesis
-Semantic Shifts of Democracy in Political Science Discourse: A Diachronic Word Embedding Approach
+This code repository accompanies the paper "Semantic Shifts of Democracy in Political Science Discourse: A Diachronic Word Embedding Approach"